Supplier Standards Code of Conduct

 1. Introduction

-At Hino Motor Sales Australia Pty Ltd (Hino), we are committed to compliance with all applicable laws and regulations relating to the upholding of human rights, labor standards and environmental protection.
-This commitment to Corporate Social Responsibility encompasses our own operations and those of our Suppliers/Contractors.
+At Hino Motor Sales Australia Pty Ltd (Hino), we are committed to compliance with all applicable laws and regulations relating to the upholding of human rights (including with respect to modern slavery), labour standards and environmental protection.
+This commitment to corporate social responsibility encompasses our own operations and those of our suppliers/contractors.

-This Code of Conduct (Code) prescribes the business practices and standards that Hino expects from its suppliers.
-Hino expects our suppliers to continually monitor their own and their sub-suppliers’ compliance with the standards contained in this document.
-These standards expressed by this Code must be subject to continuous review and improvement by Suppliers/Contractors associated with Hino.
+This Code of Conduct (Code) prescribes the business practices and standards that Hino expects from its suppliers, contractors, and any other entity or person comprising part of Hino’s operations or supply chains (Suppliers).
+Hino expects its Suppliers to continually monitor their own and their sub-suppliers’ compliance with the standards contained in this document.
+These standards expressed by this Code must be subject to continuous review and improvement by Suppliers associated with, or engaged by, Hino.

 2. Scope of application